Shreyas2877/LogIn/README.md

 > Create a simple login screen using React
 > Implement a backend for the signup, login and de-register users in Spring boot.
-> Implement a simple database to store user information.
+> Implement a simple database to store user information MySQL.

 Stage 2:

-> Implement Oauth Functionality into the application.
+> Implement Oauth Functionality into the application for log in with Google and GitHub accounts.

 Stage 3: